2020 J. Lohr Estates Riverstone Chardonnay

 Wine Enthusiast, November 2022

 The 2020 Riverstone Chardonnay exhibits youthful hues of light straw.
 The enticing aromas are reminiscent of ripe orange, peach, cocoa, and baking spices.
 The rich texture and balance on the palate from barrel aging sur lie offers flavors of ripe pear, apricot, citrus cream, hazelnut, and a hint of oak on the long finish.

 Arroyo Seco AVA, Monterey County, CA

-Crafted to be enjoyed now or within five years of vintage date.5 Years
+Crafted to be enjoyed now or within five years of vintage.5 Years

 For thirty vintages, a classic Monterey Chardonnay wine from the cool-climate Arroyo Seco appellation.
 This wine has earned the “Certified California Sustainable Winegrowing” seal from the California Sustainable Winegrowing Alliance.

-The vines for our J. Lohr Estates Riverstone Chardonnay are grown primarily on Elder loam soils underlain by “riverstones,” deposited over thousands of years by the Arroyo Seco River.
-These stones limit soil depth from one to four feet, although roots are found at greater depths.
-This unique combination of sandy loam and cobblestone soils keeps the vines’ growth and fruit in balance, while the cool climate and winds of the Salinas Valley extend the growing season - retaining the natural grape acids and intense varietal character of Chardonnay.
+The vines for our J. Lohr Estates Riverstone Chardonnay are grown primarily on Elder loam soils underlain by “riverstones” deposited over thousands of years by the Arroyo Seco River.
+These stones limit soil depth from one to four feet, although some roots are found at greater depths.
+This unique combination of sandy loam and cobblestones keeps the vines’ growth and fruit in balance, while the cool climate and winds of the Salinas Valley extend the growing season - retaining the natural grape acids and intense varietal character of Chardonnay.